ikramsaedi/study-buddy/README.md

 ## Android app

-You can download the APK for this app on android at the following link:
+You can download the APK for this app on android at the following link: https://expo.dev/accounts/ikramsaedi/projects/study-buddy/builds/76550001-71fe-4cfe-a966-7da3303e16ee

 Note: You may need to change some security settings on your phone to enable this.
 See: https://www.lifewire.com/install-apk-on-android-4177185 for more troubleshooting details.

+If you struggle to set this up, see [Web](#web)

 ## Apple